-Turning from abstraction to the realities of current-day U.S. Supreme Court politics, our model micro-founds much of the prevailing wisdom about the benefits of summary reversal - which include the efficient disposal of a large number of cases-as well as the costs-which include the risk of less-informed decisionmaking.
-At the same time, our theory points to a more subtle way that summary reversals distort judicial decisionmaking judges.
-Because lower court judges can never be sure if a given case is one in which the Supreme Court might exercise summary review, they have to weigh this possibility making their decision.
-As we have documented, this can lead lower court judges to sometimes rule against both their preferred disposition as well as that of the Supreme Court.
+Indeed, in line with Kagan's criticism, our explanation of the costs of summary reversal is grounded not just in its effect on other actors (as with concerns about legitimacy and lower court implementation) but also on the decision making of the Court itself.
+While our model abstracts away from the adversarial process as such, it does illustrate how the Supreme Court will sometimes reach the "wrong" result-from its perspective-because it does not fully learn the case facts when engaging in summary reversal.
+At the same time, our theory points to a more subtle way in which the presence of summary reversals distorts the incentives of lower court judges.
+Because lower court judges can never be sure if a given case is one in which the Supreme Court might exercise summary review, they have to weigh that possibility when they make their decision.
+As we document above in discussing the existence of pandering, the possibility of summary reversal can lead lower court judges to sometimes rule against both their preferred disposition as well as that of the Supreme Court.
 While, of course, we cannot say whether these costs outweigh the benefits of summary review, our model points to a heretofore unintended mechanism that further adds to the costs ledger.